 Once they have found a potential tattoo artist, the person may find it beneficial to ask to see a portfolio of the artist’s work.
 They can also ask about the sterilization practices the artist uses and whether or not they have a private room for tattooing.

-Although the cost of nipple tattooing varies, the average cost of one tattoo is around
+Although the cost of nipple tattooing varies, the average cost of one tattoo is around $350.
+A person can expect to pay $600–$800 for both nipples.

 The Women’s Health and Cancer Rights Act (WHCRA) of 1998 requires group health plans and individual health insurance policies that offer mastectomy coverage to pay for all stages of reconstruction surgery.
 This includes any additional procedures a person may need to treat further complications.